mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

 or reduced.
 In this case, cutting the units at each level in half (rounding up) might be a good place to start.

+Based on a couple of plays, it seems reasonable to "reverse" the victory conditions.
+Marginal victory for the Germans if they can exit 10 or more units from Board 3, marginal for Russians if they kill 30 or more German units.

 ---